 Things to do

 Germany's been through a lot.
 The last 600 years have seen huge changes in the country's identity as it has dealt with complex political and religious influences.
 This exhibition gathers 200 objects which represent four key themes:f floating frontiers;...

 Things to do, Antiquities

-The notion of China as a global superpower is nothing new, as this blockbuster in the British Museum's new Sainsbury Exhibitions Gallery will show, but during the five decades of the Ming Dynasty (1400-1450) China was the only such global player.
-The...
+The notion of China as a global superpower is nothing new, as this blockbuster in the British Museum's new Sainsbury Exhibitions Gallery will show, but during these five key decades of the Ming Dynasty (1400-1450) China was the only such global player....

 Average User Rating